 All students must complete the professional core and meet the requirements of the professional school or clinical mental health counseling specialization to meet minimum degree program of 60 hours.
 Summer work will be required to complete the 60 hours.
-The following is a recommended plan of study for full-time status completing in 2 years (including 1-3 summers), however, each student must meet with their advisor to plan an individualized course of study.
+See Appendices A and B for a recommended plan of study for full-time status (completing in 2 years, including 1-3 summers), and when courses are offered.
+Note: course offerings/schedules are subject to change and students must meet with their advisor to plan an individualized course of study.